 They add an artifact.

-They select Git as the source type, and specify the project, source, and master branch for the SmartHotel360 app.
+They select Git as the source type and specify the project, source, and main branch for the SmartHotel360 application.

 They select the task link.

 Figure 34: The task link.

 They add a new Azure PowerShell task so that they can run a PowerShell script in an Azure environment.